All You Need To Know About Stencils

 A stencil is a device that helps you apply a particular design onto a surface.
 The design can be in any form - letters, words, and patterns being the most popular.
 Stencils tend to work best onto a flat surface, and depending on the ink or paint you use, and can be used on metal, cardboard, or any other material.

 As well as paper crafting, stencils pattern can be used to decorate your home in many ways.
-Stencils set are perfect for adding a pop of color and interest to walls, floors, furniture, and even fabrics.
+Stencil sets are perfect for adding a pop of color and interest to walls, floors, furniture, and even fabrics.

 Simply take your chosen stencil kit and temporarily adhere it to the surface.
 A simple masking tape or repositionable adhesive spray will do.
 Depending on the surface, you may apply paint or ink through the surface using a brush or sponge.
 Remove the stencil to reveal your chosen design.
 You can use any color you wish to fit the decor of the room.

 Many of Altenew’s stencil designs would work perfectly for this.
 If you want to start out small, try adding a design to a plant pot or small decor piece.
-To see how easy this is to do you can check out Sveta’s blog post here to see how she used the Floral Drape Stencil to create a super cute plant pot.Β
+To see how easy this is to do you can check out Sveta’s blog post here to see how she used stencils to create a super cute plant pot.

-You could also use this fabulous design with our Mixed Media Inks to add pretty floral designs to pillow covers, bedsheets, curtains, t-shirts, and many other fabrics.
+You could also use this fabulous design to add pretty floral designs to pillow covers, bedsheets, curtains, t-shirts, and many other fabrics.

 Lettering stencils are a great crafting tool for children to use too.
 They can quickly and easily replicate intricate designs using stencils.
 Try using Altenew’s Alphabet Stencil with your little ones, we are sure they will love adding their names to their art or even creating a nameplate for their bedroom door.